CFPB and FTC to Host December Workshop on Accuracy in Consumer Reporting

 The Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC). will host a public workshop on December 10, 2019 to discuss issues affecting the accuracy of both traditional credit reports and employment and tenant background screening reports.

-Since the FTC released its on accuracy in credit reporting, there have been several changes in the landscape that impact the accuracy of consumer reports.
+Since the FTC released its 2012 study on accuracy in credit reporting, there have been several changes in the landscape that impact the accuracy of consumer reports.
 In 2012, the CFPB began conducting supervisory reviews over large credit reporting agencies (CRAs), as well as various providers of consumer financial products or services that furnish information about consumers to CRAs.
-In addition, in 2015, following state investigations regarding various credit reporting issues, the nationwide CRAs agreed to a that requires stricter standards for matching records, removal of certain public record information, and restrictions on medical debt reporting.
+In addition, in 2015, following state investigations regarding various credit reporting issues, the nationwide CRAs agreed to a multi-state settlement that requires stricter standards for matching records, removal of certain public record information, and restrictions on medical debt reporting.
 Also, new developments, such as the use of machine learning and alternative data in making eligibility determinations, present both opportunities and challenges for the consumer reporting industry.

 The December workshop seeks to bring together stakeholders – including industry representatives, consumer advocates, and regulators – for a wide-ranging public discussion on the many issues impacting the accuracy of consumer reports.
 The agencies invite interested individuals to submit comments recommending topics that should be addressed or specific information on the following potential topics for discussion:

 - What are the lessons from the CFPB’s supervisory reviews of CRAs and furnishers on accuracy and dispute obligations?

 - What are the lessons from CFPB and FTC enforcement cases on furnisher and CRA accuracy obligations?

 - How do furnishing practices differ based on the types of furnishers and information they furnish to CRAs and how does that impact accuracy?